 World Handicap System

-In Great Britain & Ireland, the current handicapping system, which is maintained by CONGU, will be replaced by one single, global system.
+In Great Britain & Ireland, the previous handicapping system, which was maintained by CONGU, has been replaced by one single, global system.

-Under the new World Handicap System - which comes into force in GB&I on 2nd November 2020 - players will migrate from their existing golf club handicap and be supplied with a new Handicap Index.
-In most cases a golfers present handicap will not differ too much from their new Handicap Index.
+Under the new World Handicap System - which came into force in GB&I on 2nd November 2020 - players migrated from their existing golf club handicap and were supplied with a new Handicap Index.
+In most cases a golfers old handicap does not differ too much from their new Handicap Index.

 However, when it’s time to compete, the Handicap Index must be converted to a Course Handicap and a Playing Handicap.